ryanhugh/searchneu/docs/Unused.md

 ### Sub logo

-Added a sub logo below the Search NEU logo in the top left corner
+Added a sub logo below the Search NEU logo in the top left corner and to the logo in the middle of the screen.

 https://gist.github.com/ryanhugh/f92052e9274bd6f683e57104d766a7c4